Live Google docs version found here

 Niconico - A site with lots of Japanese videos and also a section for streamers if you want to see what a native sounds like.
 Ideal if you don’t want to actually commit to interacting with another person.

 Radio shows - Radio shows provide a variety of themes and people speaking.
 But people also speak at a natural or even fast pace.
 Recommended for advanced listeners or people simply interested in listening to radio.
+One of the only means of hearing (and practicing listening to) genuine, conversational Japanese without actually going to Japan.

 Namasensei's Japanese lessons (YouTube) - Covers fairly little material but is a fun and very motivating introduction to the language for people who are just starting out.
 You bitch.